atib80/data_structures_in_c/README.md

-# data_structures_in_c
+# Data structures in C

-Implementation of various types of fundamental data structures in the C programming language
+This code repository contains the implementation of various types of fundamental data structures in C.